How to optimize your crawl budget

 - 6 steps to a successful link building strategy

-When you have an acute indexing problem, you should definitely look at your crawl errors, blocking parts of your site and at fixing redirect chains first.
+When you have an acute indexing problem, you should first look at your crawl errors, block parts of your site, and fix redirect chains.
 Link building is a very slow method to increase your crawl budget.
-On the other hand: if you intend to build a large site, link building needs to be part of your process.
+On the other hand, link building must be part of your process if you intend to build a large site.

 TL;DR: crawl budget optimization is hard